vinay-ghate/IODumpChaitraChallenge/README.md

 ### Day 5:
 Program to print sum of first n numbers 👨‍💻

+### Day 6:
+Program to convert given temperature from Fahrenheit to Celsius.💻🚀

+### Day 7:
+Program to check whether the input received from user is prime or not.💻🚀

 Join this group to participate into this challenge 👇